SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 })
 ```

-## What's next?
+## Further goals

- - TypeDocs on the community site
- - Review Redux dependencies and async operations
- - Dynamic schema loading and CLI update
+Although the scoped packages has been published, we have still some tasks remaining: We have to publish the API documentation to the community site and update our tutorials.

+We've already started to update our Redux package, review its dependencies and improve the async operations - it will be also a scoped package.
+After that we can update our React controls package as well.

+We also plan to update our command line tool to allow developers fetching their content types from CTDs but before we do that we want to improve the *client-side schema loading*.

+We hope that sensenet ECM development will be simpler and more fun than ever with the new packages.
+If you have any questions or thoughts don't hesitate to share with us :)